ndzik/throttler/README.md

 Runs on `localhost:8888` by default.

 All requests made to this server will be throttled configurable via the TUI and forwarded to the given URL.
 Also works for TUS uploads and WebSockets.

+## Commands

+- Use `<TAB>` to switch between input fields.
+- **Rate (KBit/s)** - The upload rate targeted.
+This limits the rate at which the proxy will accept chunks of data from the client in a request.
+E.g. uppy uploads in multiple PATCH requests.
+  Each PATCH would then be limited with the rate set here.
+- **Drop (%)** - The percentage of requests to drop.
+The proxy will simply drop the request.
+- **Disconnect (%)** - The probability of disconnecting an accepted request which is currently being processed.

+**Everything can be changed at runtime and every request will immediately be affected by the new settings.**